shumarb/learning/search/binary-search/README.md

 This is because the portion of the `data structure (array or list)` that could contain the element is repeatedly `divided` into half until it is of size `1`.

 ## How to use this folder
-1. Ensure that your local machine contains a `Java Development Kit (JDK) version 8 or later`.
+1. Ensure that your local machine configured with a `Java Development Kit (JDK) version 8 or later`.
 2. Open up `terminal`.
 3. Navigate to this directory by entering `cd binary-search`.
 4. Compile the program by entering `javac BinarySearch.java`.